Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

    * [References](#References)
 <!--te-->

-### Light Field Toolbox
+### Light Field Toolbox For MATLAB
+The material in this repository wouldn't be possible without the [Light Field Toolbox for MATLAB](https://dgd.vision/Tools/LFToolbox/) [1], who may concern, who may concern,  my deepest thanks for making possible the processing of light fields.

-First of all, you need to donwload the zipped [Light Field Toolbox for MATLAB](https://dgd.vision/Tools/LFToolbox/).
-Once donwloaded, please unzip the content at (LFToolbox0.5) in order to use the algorithims implemented in this repository.
+First of all, you need to donwload the zipped [Light Field Toolbox for MATLAB](https://dgd.vision/Tools/LFToolbox/) [1].
+Once donwloaded, please unzip the content in its corresponding [path](LFToolbox0.5) in order to use the algorithims implemented in this repository.

 ### Calibration
 In order to obtain the calibration data from you camera, it is required some previous steps: